Sneaker Prediction Accuracy

 Quick Answer

-| Metric | 7-Day Predictions | 30-Day Predictions |
+| Metric | What it means |

 Most Predictable

-High volume, deep history, stable demand patterns.
+High volume, deep history, stable demand patterns give the model the most signal.

 Least Predictable